AndrewJakubowicz/JavaScript-fun-projects/tic_tac_toe/README.md

 # Tic Tac Toe

 I wrote this quick tic tac toe game to see how much I had improved.
+I also wrote this to compare it to the tdd version of this game that I'd put together after the code retreat.

 Game features